hekynu/easyanki/readme.txt

 Run it: python app.py

-3. Raspberry Pi Setup (Headless / No GUI)
+3. Raspberry Pi Setup
 This is for a "Set it and Forget it" server in the corner of your room.

-Step A: Preparation (From your PC)
+Step A: Preparation
 Flash SD Card: Use Raspberry Pi Imager.
 Click the Cog/Settings icon.

 Enable SSH: Set a username (pi) and password.